thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 1. Go to your Gantry templating backend (e.g. Extensions/Templates).
 2. Switch to **Page Settings** and add the new appearing Atom called **Cookie Consent Neo** either globally to your site (**base outline**), to a specific template or page by dragging it to the designated section.
 3. Configure the appearance according to your favor.
 4. [Optional] The download package contains a modified version of the Cookie Consent JS file.
-You can copy the file to your template folder and embed it over the particle backend configuration.
+You can embed it over the backend configuration.
 If you chose automatic installation the file is already there.
 It contains fixes for:
    * the floating behavior on mobile devices [#277](https://github.com/insites/cookieconsent/issues/277)
+   * the opt-in / opt-out button markup [#464](https://github.com/insites/cookieconsent/issues/464) / [#468](https://github.com/insites/cookieconsent/pull/468)
+5. [Optional] The download package contains the original version of the Cookie Consent CSS file.
+You can embed it over the backend configuration if you do not want to use the default CDN.
+If you chose automatic installation the file is already there.

-## Supported API Parameters and Atom Options
+## Supported Parameters and Atom Options
 * Banner Message Text
 * Enable / Disable 'Learn More' link
 * URL for the 'Learn More' link